This is a functionally terrible unzip application, saved only by the fact that you get to look at a cat while using it.

 progress = pyqtSignal(float)

 The worker itself accepts a path to the zip file which we intend to unzip.
-Creating the worker does not start the unzip process, just passes it to zipfile.ZipFile to create a new zip objects.
+Creating the worker does not start the unzip process; it just passes the path to zipfile.ZipFile to create a new zip object.

 When the worker is started, the run() method is executed.
 Here we get a complete list of the files in the zipfile, and then proceed to unzip each file in turn.
 This is a little slower than doing them in one go but it allows us to update the Pez bar with progress.

-Progress is updated by dividing the current iteration number by the total number of items in the list.
-By enumerate() provides a 0-based index, which would mean our final state would be (total_n-1)/total_n — not quite 100%.
+Progress is updated by dividing the current iteration number by the total number of items in the list. enumerate() provides a 0-based index by default, which would mean our final state would be (total_n-1)/total_n — not quite 100%.
 By passing 1 as a second parameter we start the counting from 1, giving a final loop state of total_n/total_n which gives 1.

 class UnzipWorker(QRunnable):